JustGotenks/darkmode-tiktok/README.md

 ## Description
 A dark theme for TikTok with a few customizations using [Stylus](https://github.com/openstyles/stylus).
+Check out my userstyle, and others, on [userstyles.world](https://userstyles.world/style/4928/tiktok-dark-mode).

 ## Features